Mohammed-Alramahi/reading-notes/201/class-04.md

 ```

-**We can even put a link for same page but on some location on the page by specifying the id of that element and this can come very handy when creating user friendly website:**
+**We can even put a link for the same page but on some location on the page by specifying the id of that element and this can come very handy when creating a user-friendly website:**

-**Let's imagine that it's really long page with a lot of content inside of it we can for example make a link to navigate from  top to bottom or the opposite.**
+**Let's imagine that it's a long page with a lot of content inside of it we can for example make a link to navigate from top to bottom or the opposite.**

 ```html
    <div id="top-area"><a href="#bot-area">go down to bottom</a></div>